cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/courses/bigdata2020/_index.md

 ## Preview Material

-These lecture are still being worked but are included to give students  an intuition for the Future
+These lecture are still being worked but are included to give students  an intuition for the Future.

 ### Physics